-So, after making your cheese, you’ve got a big pitcher full of this strange, yellowish whey and I’m sure you’re wondering, “Well, now what do I do with this stuff?”
+So, after making your cheese, you’ve got a big pitcher full of this strange, yellowish vegan whey and I’m sure you’re wondering, “Well, now what do I do with this stuff?”

 Simple enough, as any bread can be made with leftover whey- Just replace the water in an equal amount, and it should work as well, taste as good, but have a nice nutritional bonus.
 Additionally, I’ve found that it makes for a softer, more tender loaf, just like whole soymilk would too.
 Of course I had to make a whole new recipe for bread just to see this in action, but don’t fret if you don’t have any whey to make it; the inverse of my suggestion is true, and you could use water instead.

 In the mean time, how about a bread that will go beautifully with the cheese spread that the whey came from?
 Flecks of caramelized onions add a unique sweetness to this undeniably savory loaf, complimenting the wholesome grains that support them.
 Excellent for sandwiches, toast, and eating plain, you may find that excess whey isn’t a problem when it can go into this recipe!

-2 Tablespoons Margarine
+- 2 Tablespoons Vegan Butter

-1 Medium Sweet Onion, Chopped
+- 1 Medium Sweet Onion, Chopped

-1 Cup Whey
+- 1 Cup Liquid Vegan Whey

-1 1/2 Teaspoons Granulated Sugar
+- 1 1/2 Teaspoons Granulated Sugar

-1 Package Active Dry Yeast
+- 1 Package (1/4 Ounce or 2 1/4 Teaspoons) Active Dry Yeast

-3/4 Teaspoon Salt
+- 3/4 Teaspoon Salt

-1 Cup Whole Wheat Flour
+- 1 Cup Whole Wheat Flour

-1 – 2 Cups All-Purpose Flour
+- 1 – 2 Cups All-Purpose Flour

-1 Cup Oat Flour
+- 1 Cup Oat Flour

-In the mean time, combine the whey and sugar, and heat for just 1 minute in the microwave to warm it through, but not get it hot.
+- In the mean time, combine the whey and sugar, and heat for just 1 minute in the microwave to warm it through, but not get it hot.
 Sprinkle in the yeast, and allow 5 – 10 minutes for it to reactivate and become frothy.

-In your stand mixer with the hook attachment installed, stir together the salt, whole wheat flour, 1 cup of the AP flour, and the oat flour.
+- In your stand mixer with the hook attachment installed, stir together the salt, whole wheat flour, 1 cup of the all-purpose flour, and the oat flour.
 Mix in the caramelized onion pieces and coat them thoroughly with the flour before pouring in the whey mixture.
 Stir well, and add in more AP flour as needed, and continue mixing until you achieve a smooth and tacky but not sticky dough.
 Kneed for about 10 minutes by hand on a floured surface before placing it in a lightly oiled bowl and letting it rise for 1 – 2 hours, until doubled in volume.

-Press the dough out gently but firmly with your knuckles, and shape it into a rough rectangle.
+- Press the dough out gently but firmly with your knuckles, and shape it into a rough rectangle.
 Roll up the rectangle so that it is as long as an 8 x 4 inch loaf pan.

 - Preheat your oven to 350 degrees, and bake for 25 – 30 minutes, until nicely browned on the outside.
 Let cool in the pan for 10 minutes, and then on a wire wrack for at least 30 before slicing.